mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 14 December 2025 or as the situation changes.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
-- "High river levels may lead to flooding.
+- High river levels may lead to flooding.

-Flooding of low lying land and roads is expected to continue today, 13 December 2025, along many parts of the River Thames between Lechlade and Eynsham.
-The forecast is for a dry day and night.
+Flooding of low lying land and roads is expected to continue tonight, 13 December 2025, along many parts of the River Thames between Lechlade and Eynsham.
+The forecast is for a dry night.
 River levels are generally now falling very slowly.
 We expect levels to remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 13 December 2025 or as the situation changes."
+This message will be updated by 09:00am on 14 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - High river levels today may lead to flooding.
 Flooding is possible on 13 December 2025.